jina-ai/examples/advanced-vector-search/README.md

 </tr>
 </table>

 As a side note, we actually have another Pod working in silence, since the input to the very first Pod is always the Pod with the name of **gateway**, aka the "Forgotten" Pod.
 But most of the time, we can safely ignore the **gateway** because it essentially does the dirty work of orchestrating the work for the Flow.

 ### Query <!-- omit in toc -->

-Ok, we have our data indexed, and for query we need to do a similar thing.
-Which means we also need a Flow to process the request message during querying.
+Ok, we have our data indexed, and for query we need to do a similar thing.Which means we also need a Flow to process the request message during querying.
 The query flow looks very similar to the index flow but with an extra pod used to evaluate results.

 <table  style="margin-left:auto;margin-right:auto;">